Azure/bicep-reps/active/0003-extensible-resource-deployment-observability-improvements.md

 An API abstraction for the following operations:

-- Creating or updating Azure Resources or extensible resources declared in Bicep files or an ARM templates;
+- Creating or updating Azure Resources or extensible resources declared in Bicep files or ARM templates;
 - Performing resource-level or provider-level queries that have no side effects through provider functions in Bicep files or ARM templates, e.g., list secrets of a resource (currently, this is only supported by the az provider).

 ### Extensibility Provider

 An extensibility provider refers to any deployment provider that operates outside the scope of ARM, such as the MS Graph provider and the Kubernetes provider.
-An extensibility provider deployes extensible resources instead of Azure resources.
+An extensibility provider deploys extensible resources instead of Azure resources.

 ### Extensible Resource